Amazon FBA Private Label and Retail Arbitrage

 The best way to get more reviews is to utilize the Seller Central Feedback Manager.
 These feedback requests will be sent via email following the order delivery.
-This is a great opportunity for you to ask the customers to share their experience with other shoppers.
+This is a great opportunity for you to ask the customers to share their experiences with other shoppers.

 Don’t forget to send them a clear message that their opinion and insight matter to you.
 And please keep your tone neutral.
-“Be sure to leave us a good review” type of messages will get you suspended or banned from the platform.
+“Be sure to leave us a good review” type of message will get you suspended or banned from the platform.

-There is nothing wrong in extending your review efforts via the email list you’ve built meanwhile.
+There is nothing wrong with extending your review efforts via the email list you’ve built meanwhile.
 And make sure to follow up with customers whose issues have been resolved with an email and ask for a review.

 To increase the sales and visibility of your product on Amazon, you can use the built-in Amazon giveaways system.
 To access it, you have to log in to your seller account and follow this path: Advertising – Promotions – Giveaway – Create – Choose Product – Setup Giveaway.

 This is a great way to reach your sales objectives faster.
 But before you engage in such an activity, make sure to check Amazon’s ToC and protect yourself from the potential penalties.

 Pay-per-click advertising is a popular marketing method among Amazon sellers.
 Amazon ads or the Amazon PPC platform will allow you to display your products as top search results and capture more sales.